-- 6.78 To assist in clarifying the contractual framework to be adopted in the Territory, the Commission's legal advisers have noted that a number of amendments are required to the definitions and the Code in general.
-For example: - The definition of 'connection services' refers to the establishment and maintenance of a connection point.
+6.114 The Commission's legal advisers noted that a number of technical amendments were required to the definitions as they related to chapter 3 of the Code.
+For example:

+- The definition of 'connection services' refers to the establishment and maintenance of a connection point.
 The Commission's legal advisers suggest that this is incorrect.
 The connection point is simply the point of physical connection between Power and Water's electricity network and the electrical equipment belonging to the access seeker.
 Rather, connection services should mean the establishment and maintenance of the connection assets for a particular connection point (or more particularly, the provision of a level of capability determined with reference to the 'contract maximum demand' or the 'declared sent out capacity'). - The term 'electricity network' covers both connection assets and network system assets used to transport electricity from generators to a transfer point or to consumers of electricity.
-The Commission's legal advisers have noted two problems with this definition. - First, the definition of 'network system assets' does not specifically exclude connection assets.

-- Secondly, the Code does not define a 'consumer of electricity'.
+The definition of 'network system assets' should specifically exclude connection assets to ensure that there is no overlap.
+The Code does not define a 'consumer of electricity'.
 This is highlighted by the distinction between the services provided to a retailer and an end-use customer referred to below.

-Recommendation (31) Clause 3 of the Code should be amended to ensure appropriate definitions are included for 'connection services', 'electricity network' and a 'consumer of electricity'.
+6.115 Accordingly, it was the Commission's draft recommendation that clause 3 of the Code be amended to ensure appropriate definitions are included for 'connection services', 'electricity network' and a 'consumer of electricity' (draft recommendation (31)).